Why Cyclical Europe?

 Jen Lac

-Co-Director — Born in England, raised in Canada, and now living in France, Jen has developed a deep understanding of the dynamics of change, letting go, and renewal.
+Co-Director, Cyclical Europe Faith Community — Born in England, raised in Canada, and now living in France, Jen has developed a deep understanding of the dynamics of change, letting go, and renewal.
 Her inspiration to support individuals at the end of life or in bereavement came from accompanying a dear friend through her challenging illness and passing.
 The profound grief of that experience taught her the importance of not facing the end of life or grief alone.

 Professionally, she has worked in community development, leadership training, integration services for refugees, and supporting individuals with rare diseases.
 Her background also includes studies in the arts and world religions, and she is trained in end-of-life and grief support through the Couleur Plume association.